resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Tips for data collection

 - For a better network connection in China, you can select [ChineseTmsProviders](https://github.com/htoooth/Leaflet.ChineseTmsProviders) to show the basic map layer with Leaflet.
 They are all top on pictures, so the map may not be very clear on some high resolution screens.
-I'm going to try using the library by Amap or Google Maps to show it again.
+I'm going to use the library developed by Amap or Google Maps to show it better.
 - If you want to require the position from the user through HTML5, you need a https connection.
 Of course, http protocol works fine with localhost for a test site.
-This problem takes me another 3 hours for applying a ssl certification and its deployment on the server.
+This problem takes me another 3 hours for applying a SSL certification and its deployment on the server.
 - You have to take a token to access the data from ofo and the token is generated after you login the system.
 - There are a lot of Chinese characters in Yongan's data.
 If you use PHP to clean the data, the function below may helps.
 {% highlight php %}